 - Arranged Marriage: He wishes to force Roxane into marrying de Valvert.

 - The Atoner: Post-HeelFace Turn, he expresses genuine regret about how his actions ruined Roxane's change for happiness, and asks her if she can forgive him.

-- Combat Pragmatism: During the Siege of Arras; when accidentally trapped on the side of the Spanish, he abandons the scarf indicating his grade, allowing him to escape alive and win the day, and he employs a Reverse Mole allowing him to influence the enemy's decisions by transmitting them false information.
+- Combat Pragmatism: During the Siege of Arras; when accidentally trapped on the side of the Spanish, he abandons the scarf indicating his grade, allowing him to escape alive and win the day, and he employs The Mole allowing him to influence the enemy's decisions by transmitting them false information.